scotthadzik/webApp2/README.md

 To start site

-Two command line tabs open.
+Three command line tabs open.
   One inside client folder
   one inside server folder.
+  One is root

 client folder
   $ grunt serve